Extracting transport coefficients from local ground-state currents: Methods

-To confirm the local nature of the Chern marker, we consider a variant of the Hofstadter model on an elongated rectangle of size $27 \times 13$ with flux \mbox{$\alpha=\pm\nicefrac{1}{5}$} in the left (right) half, respectively, separated by a single column of local potential $J \sum_{y=1}^{13} \hn_{(14,y)}$ in the middle.
+\textbf{Locality of the Chern marker.} To confirm the local nature of the Chern marker, we consider a variant of the Harper-Hofstadter model on an elongated rectangle of size $27 \times 13$ with flux \mbox{$\alpha=\pm\nicefrac{1}{5}$} in the left (right) half, respectively, separated by a single column of local potential $J \sum_{y=1}^{13} \hn_{(14,y)}$ in the middle.
 By numerically evaluating $\mathcal{C}(\vec{r},t)$ [Eq.~\eqref{eq:CorrelatorC_of_t}] and extracting the local Hall response $\sigma_{\rm H}(\vec{r})$ from a fit with Eq.~\eqref{eq:Approximate_C_of_t}, we find that the local Chern marker ${\sf Ch}(\vec{r}) = 2\pi\sigma_{\rm H}(\vec{r})$ takes values close to $+1$ ($-1$) in the left (right) half of the system according to the sign of the magnetic flux, see Fig.~\ref{fig:Locality}, thus directly confirming its local nature.